sid2k3/Movie-Recommender-Engine/readme.md

 ### Project Timeline

 This project was built in 4 phases.
-Total time taken to complete this project was ≈ 3 weeks.
+The total time taken to complete this project was ≈ 3 weeks.
 <br>
 <br>
 ![Project Timeline](https://i.imgur.com/Fjxz8TC.png)